R-Morgan/NGramCrackers/README.md

   - Tools for intermediate to advanced users of GNU/Linux or other 'nixen.
     Windows functionality will depend on my ability to cross-compile to such a binary.

+  - A concordancer that is capable of handling huge corpora and making use of parallel, scientific computing resources.

   I have met few programmers like me: non-professional, self-taught (with community support!), hobbiest programmers.
 During the writing of my thesis,